 - Live On-page optimization assistant

 - Import & Export accessibility

-The best part about Squirrly is “Audit reports”.
+The best part about Squirrly is “Audit reports.”
 Every week, Squirrly will send you a website audit report which shows how well your posts, pages, and your overall website is optimized for search engine crawlers as well as human readers.
 If there is an error like long descriptions and title tags, it will indicate that with a sticky note.
-SEMrush costs $99 for plans that include site audit reports.
+SEMrush costs $99 for the plan that includes site audit reports.

-All of these features come free with Squirrly so you don’t have to buy a subscription right from the beginning.
-However, if you want to use it on more than one site and want to manage everything from one dashboard, you will need to upgrade to pro version.
+All of these features come free with Squirrly, so you don’t have to buy a subscription right from the beginning.
+However, if you want to use it on more than one site and want to manage everything from one dashboard, you will need to upgrade to the pro version.